psakhis/emu4crt/README.md

 * video.resolution_switch native -> to use native resolution mode
 * video.resolution_switch super  -> to use super resolution mode
+* video.resolution_switch switchres -> to use libswitchres mode (you need to configure switchres.ini properly!!)
 * video.resolution_switch 0 -> to disable resolution switch [DEFAULT MODE]

 emu4crt.exe can be placed in an existing mednafen.exe directory, both can share the same configuration file and all ressource files (firmwares, savestates, etc.).

 ## Limits and known issues

-- The emulator does not deal with resolution refresh rate.
+- For native and super modes, the emulator does not deal with resolution refresh rate.
 So, to get a deterministic behavior, a resolution must only exist at the expected refresh rate (ie. no 320x240 @ 55Hz).
+With switchres mode, refresh tries to match with expected refresh rate.

 - Using emu4crt, resolution switch is not seamless process as it is on a console or with some other emulators.
 At each resolution change, some sound and graphical glitches will occur.